Chapter 9 Performance Measures

 9.9 Concluding thoughts

-Moreover, the main aim of many simulations is to compare the performance of several different estimators or to determine which of several data analysis procedures is preferable.
-For such aims, we will need to use the performance measures to understand whether a set of procedures work differently, when and how one is superior to the other, and what factors influence differences in performance.
-To fully understand the advantages and trade-offs among a set of estimators, we will generally need to compare them using several performance measures.
+The main aim of many simulations is to compare the performance of several different estimators or to determine which of several data analysis procedures is preferable.
+For such aims, we will need to use a suite of performance measures to understand how different procedures work differently, when and how one is superior to the other, and what factors influence differences in performance.
+In many simulation studies, interest lies in assessing broader patterns of performance, including how performance varies across different conditions of the DGP.
+In the next chapters we will examine how to expand a simulation from a single scenario to multiple scenarios.
+Once we can do this, we will be in position to evaluate how performance varies as a function of the DGP conditions, which will help us understand when and why different data analysis procedures work well or poorly.

 9.10 Exercises